 A unique Canadian trip

 What makes Canada unique?
-Besides monumental scenery, fascinating indigenous cultures, farm-and-stream fresh food, wildlife and open-hearted people?
+Besides monumental scenery, fascinating indigenous cultures, farm-fresh foods, wildlife and open-hearted people, I mean.
 What about nature?
-What about its legacy of exploration and grit?
+What about Canada’s legacy of exploration and grit?
 Offering a taste of all this, Rocky Mountaineer is a luxury rail journey that curves through the Canadian Rockies, a trip so purely Canadian it will get you playing hockey, wrestling with bears and scaling snowy peaks in no time.
 (I’m kidding!
 No bear wrestling allowed.)

 Rocky Mountaineer Canada